veniamin-ilmer/go-vs-rust-primes/README.md

 You start from 2, because we already know all numbers are divisible by 1.

 You end at the square of the number, because if there were no divisors up to that point, there can't be further divisors.
-(The only way that 6 is divisible into 12 is because a lower number - 2 is divisible by 12.)
+(The only way that 6 is divisible into 12 is because a lower number: 2 is divisible by 12.)

 Another way to say "loop until you reach the square root of the number" is "loop until your iterator ^ 2 equals the number".
 I use this due to computers preferring working with integers over decimals.